6 Steps to Increase Supply Chain Resilience

 Share this article

 The average business loses 45% of annual profits over the course of a decade due to supply chain disruptions.
-But when many of these disruptions are unanticipated, how can businesses build resilient futures while at the same time managing unprecedented risk?
+But when many of these disruptions are unanticipated, how can businesses build supply chain resilience futures while at the same time managing unprecedented risk?

 As ports continue to be overwhelmed and shortages of everything ranging from semiconductor chips to wipes wreak havoc on consumers and businesses alike, there is a growing urgency to transcend supply chain disruptions.